 Buffer will then send out tweets at the designated times you set.

 Let’s do it!

-Look through that list and click the Feedly icon to get to step 2.
+Look through that list or search for “Feedly” and click the Feedly icon to get to step 2.

 Click the box “New article from category.”
 Alternatively, you could set this up so Buffer will only auto-share articles you’ve tagged or saved in Feedly, which gives you a bit more control, but decreases the level of automation.
 That’s your call.

-This is why we placed all the RSS subscriptions into a single category earlier in the post.
-Select the name of the category you placed all your RSS subscriptions into and click “Create Trigger,” then click “that” on the next step.
+The next part is why we placed all the RSS blog subscriptions into a single Feedly category earlier in the post.

 You’ll see another group of icons much like you did earlier.
-This time, select the icon for Buffer.
+This time, search for and select the icon for Buffer.

 Click the box on the left for “Add to Buffer.”